oneQuery/oneQuery/README.md

 # Heesu Kim

 Heesu Kim is currently a DL/ML[^0] engineer and DL framework developer.
-He was previously a ship autopilot algorithm engineer but stepped into the DL world to make up his dream.
+He was previously a ship autopilot algorithm engineer but transitioned to the DL world to make up his dream.

 ## Skills

-- Deep learning frameworks[^1]
+- Deep learning frameworks[^1],
-- Computer vision techniques[^2]
+- Computer vision techniques[^2],
+- Data visualization,
-- Python(Main), Matlab, C++, ROS[^3]
+- Python(Main), Matlab, C++, ROS[^3],
-- Git
+- Git.

 ## Work Experience

 ### Research associate, Inha University, 2022

-- He assisted in developing collision avoidance algorithms for ship autopilot and their implementation on ROS[^3].
+- He assisted in developing collision avoidance algorithms for ship autopilot and its implementation on ROS[^3].

 ### Research assistant, University of Virginia, 2021-2022